mohimenulislam/Linux-Command-Line/README.md

 - `/etc/subgid`: Per user subordinate group IDs.
 - `/etc/subuid`: Per user subordinate user IDs.

-- `last`: Display the record of all logged users.
-- `id`:  Displays user and group information for a user.
-- `whoami`: Displays the currently logged-in username.
-- `w`: Shows who is logged in and what they are doing.

 ### Create, modify, and delete user accounts
 - `useradd`: Creates a new user account.